 - Keep remote controls out of reach

-- Push chairs in up against tables to prevent them being used as a climbing frame
+- Push chairs up against tables to prevent them from being used as climbing frames

 - Keep the bathroom door shut, loo seat down (and locked) and bath empty

 - Shorten the cords on blinds and curtains so your toddler can't get tangled in them

 - Move all ornaments and prized books from lower shelves.
 (There's nothing more enticing to a toddler than eye-level goodies)

 - Cook on the back hobs and add a safety catch to low-level ovens and grills.
 Turn pan handles away from stray hands

 - Never leave hot drinks or food near the edge of the counter top or table